trovu/trovu/Troubleshooting.md

 This might be a caching issue.

 First of all, make sure that `data.trovu.net` has updated the raw version of the shortcut file you edited.
+For example,

+- `o`-namespace (planet) shortcuts are at https://data.trovu.net/data/shortcuts/o.yml.
-For example, the `de`-namespace shortcuts are at https://data.trovu.net/data/shortcuts/de.yml
+- `de`-namespace (German language) shortcuts are at https://data.trovu.net/data/shortcuts/de.yml.
+- `.de`-namespace (Germany) shortcuts are at https://data.trovu.net/data/shortcuts/.de.yml.

+Then, you can either

+- call a query containing only `reload`.
-Then, all the query prefixed with `reload:`, e.g. `reload:g foobar`.
+- call your query prefixed with `reload:`, e.g. `reload:g foobar`.

+Both will cause your browser to reload the shortcut files from `data.trovu.net`.

 If that did not help, try debugging mode (see above).